mujavidb/data-structures/README.md

 #####Search

 When searching we compare characters keys from our input key against trie nodes in the order they come up, terminating at leaf nodes.
 The search can terminate due to the end of a string or the lack of key.
-This is O(n).
+This is O(L).

 #####Delete
 When deleting four differant scenarios may arise.
 They all have a time complexity of O(L):